A Geometric Characterization of Observability in Inertial Parameter Identification: Main Concepts

-with $\vq$ the configuration variable, $\vH$ the mass matrix, $\vc$ and $\vg$ the Coriolis and gravity forces, and $\boldsymbol{\tau}$ the generalized force.
-It is well known that \eqref{eq:eom} can be expressed linearly in the inertial parameters $\vpi \in \mathbb{R}^{10 N}$ of the bodies including masses, first-mass moments, and rotational inertias:
+with $\vq$ the configuration variable, $\vH$ the mass matrix (also known as the joint-space inertia matrix), $\vc$ and $\vg$ the Coriolis and gravity forces, and $\boldsymbol{\tau}_{\rm total}$ the total generalized force summing contributions from joint torques and any external contact forces.
+It is well known that $\vH$, $\vc$, and $\vg$ can be expressed linearly in the inertial parameters $\vpi \in \mathbb{R}^{10 N}$ of the bodies, which include masses, first moments, and rotational inertias.
+Thus, the dynamics \eqref{eq:eom} can be written as